 Making Marketing Work: Cultivating Customers in a Digital and Global Age

 Customers drive every business, so what is the best way to connect with them in today’s digitized and globalized marketplace?
-Drawing on her experiences at the helm of Fashion Fair Cosmetics, Choose Chicago, Chicago’s tourism bureau, and her work as a White House Social Secretary for President Barack Obama, Desiree Rogers reveals how to devise marketing strategies that really work.
+Drawing on her experiences in hospitality, cosmetics and publishing and her work as a White House Social Secretary for President Barack Obama, Desiree reveals how to devise marketing strategies that really work.
 From how to understand demographics and solicit input from your customer base, to how to infuse your business with passion, purpose and vision, Desiree reveals what it takes to hatch a marketing plan that exceeds goals and motivates your business’ team behind a mission.

 Fostering a Positive Work Environment